andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

   - Steteless packet filtering operates at OSI layer 3.
 Makes decisions just on it's rules
   - Stateful packet filtering operates at OSI layer 4.
 Can make decsions based on sessions

-# Dedicatred vs Network Access Control List
+# Dedicated vs Network Access Control List
   - Other devices such as routers or switches can incorporate firewall's network ACL's and act like firewalls

 # Specialized firewalls